 MATH 5330.
 Theory of Numbers.
 (3 cr; A-F or Aud.

-Prereq-3355 or #) Properties of integers, primes, divisibility, congruences, and quadratic reciprocity.
+Prereq-3355 with a grade of C- or better or #) Properties of integers, primes, divisibility, congruences, and quadratic reciprocity.
 Computational aspects include factoring algorithms and RSA cryptosystem.

 MATH 5365.
 Graph Theory.
 (3 cr; A-F or Aud.
-Prereq-3355 or #)

-Finite graphs, including trees, connectivity, traversability, planarity, colorability, labeling, and matchings.
+Prereq- 3355 with a grade of C- or better or #) Finite graphs, including trees, connectivity, traversability, planarity, colorability, labeling, and matchings.

 MATH 5366.
 Enumerative Combinatorics.
-(3 cr; A-F or

-Aud.
-Prereq-3355) Permutations, combinations, binomial coefficients, inclusion-exclusion, recurrence relations, ordinary and exponential generating functions, Catalan numbers, selected topics from designs, finite geometries, Polya's enumeration formula.
+(3 cr; A-F or Aud.
+Prereq-3355 with a grade of C- or better) Permutations, combinations, binomial coefficients, inclusion-exclusion, recurrence relations, ordinary and exponential generating functions, Catalan numbers, selected topics from designs, finite geometries, Polya's enumeration formula.

 MATH 5371.
 Abstract Algebra I. (3 cr; A-F or Aud.
-Prereq- 3355 or 4326 or grad standing or #) Introduction to groups and rings and their applications.
+Prereq- 3355 or 4326 with a grade of C- or better or grad standing or #)

+Introduction to groups and rings and their applications.

 MATH 5372.
 Abstract Algebra II.
 (3 cr; A-F or Aud.

-Prereq-5371 or #) Polynomial rings, divisibility in integral domains, field extensions, finite fields, special topic, and applications.
+Prereq-5371 with a grade of C- or better or #) Polynomial rings, divisibility in integral domains, field extensions, finite fields, special topic, and applications.

 MATH 5384.
 Algebraic Coding Theory.
 (3 cr; A-F or Aud.

-Introduction to linear error-correcting codes using binary vector spaces and finite fields.
+Prereq-3355 with a grade of C- or better or #) Introduction to linear error-correcting codes using binary vector spaces and finite fields.
 Hamming codes, Golay codes, linear codes in general, cyclic codes, BCH codes, and their encoding/decoding.

 MATH 5810.
 Linear Programming.
 (3 cr; A-F or Aud.

-Prereq-3280 or 4326) Motivation problems, modeling, theory of simplex method, duality and sensitivity analysis, large-scale problems, complexity, and Karmarkar algorithm.
+Prereq-3280 or 4326 with a grade of C- or better) Motivation problems, modeling, theory of simplex method, duality and sensitivity analysis, large-scale problems, complexity, and Karmarkar algorithm.